Shreyagk07/voice-recorder-gui/README.md

 # Voice Recorder using Python 🎤
 A simple Voice Recorder built with Python using tkinter for the GUI and pyaudio for capturing audio.
 This tool allows you to record and save audio in .wav format with a single click.

-Features<br/>
+# Features<br/>
-Single-click recording: Start/stop recording with a button.
+Single-click recording: Start/stop recording with a button.<br/>
-Timer display: Shows recording duration.
+Timer display: Shows recording duration.<br/>
 Saves recordings: Automatically saves audio files as record1.wav, record2.wav, etc.